Inverse bubbles from broken supersymmetry

 This classification of hydrodynamic solutions was obtained within the (simplified) bag EoS.
 We have checked that this picture remains qualitatively the same also when considering the full form of the free energy (or effective potential) as evaluated explicitly for the SUSY model under consideration.
-In practice, we find only some quantitative differences related to the actual value of the speed of sound, which generally differs from $c_s^2 = 1/3$, and to the (mild) temperature dependence of $c_s^2$, which requires solving the coupled system of fluid equations for the pressure and the energy density as given in Eqs.\,\eqref{eq:hydro_eq_1} and \eqref{eq:hydro_eq_2}.
-Explicit profiles obtained by solving numerically the fluid equations for the benchmark point with $\lambda=1.67$ and $m/\sqrt{F} = 2$ are shown in detail in Fig.\,\ref{fig:schematic} for inverse detonations, inverse hybrids, and inverse deflagrations.
+In practice, we find only some quantitative differences related to the actual value of the speed of sound, which generally differs from $c_s^2 = 1/3$, and to the (mild) temperature dependence of $c_s^2$, which requires solving the coupled system of fluid equations for the pressure and the energy density as discussed in Appendix \,\eqref{app:hydro}.
+An example of the explicit profiles obtained by solving numerically the fluid equations for the benchmark point with $\lambda=1.67$ and $m/\sqrt{F} = 2$ are shown in detail in Fig.\,\ref{fig:schematic} for an inverse detonation, together with the free energy of the system at the nucleation temperature showing the direction of the phase transition and a sketch of the bubble with the corresponding fluid profile.

-Another possibility is that the bubble wall never reaches any of the steady states presented above and keeps accelerating until bubbles collide, namely it runs away.
-The terminal velocity $\xi_w$ of the bubble cannot be determined by hydrodynamic considerations only but requires a microscopic treatment.
-Employing the machinery presented in Ref.~\cite{Barni:2024lkj}, we find in Appendix \ref{app:velo} that the bubble never runs away in the model that we study and always reaches one of the steady states.
-Our preliminary analysis however cannot determine which one of them.
+Let us also mention that there is in principle the possibility that the bubble wall never reaches any of the steady states presented above, and keeps accelerating until bubbles collide, namely it runs away.
+Employing the line of reasoning presented in Ref.~\cite{Barni:2024lkj}, we find that the bubble never runs away in the model under consideration, and always reaches one of the steady states (see App.,\ref{app:velo} and Refs.\,\cite{Ai:2023see,Ai:2024uyw,Ai:2024shx} for a derivation).
+Our hydrodynamic analysis however cannot determine which one of them, as mentioned above.

-{\it Coupling to the SM thermal bath --} In the early universe, the SUSY breaking model considered here is generally accompanied by additional spectator fields\footnote{A spectator field does not change its physical properties, e.g. its mass, during the phase transition.} that are in thermal equilibrium with the SUSY breaking sector.
+{\it Coupling to the SM thermal bath --} In the early universe, the SUSY breaking sector considered here is generally accompanied by additional spectator fields~\footnote{A spectator field does not change its physical properties, \emph{e.g.} its mass, during the phase transition.} that are in thermal equilibrium with the SUSY breaking sector and constitute a radiation bath.
 To assess the impact of these additional degrees of freedom, we redefine the energy and pressure as